 A host of musicals have followed, but the theatre’s latest tenant is the world premiere of Harry Potter and the Cursed Child, which officially opened in July 2016.

 The auditorium has four levels - Stalls, Dress Circle, Grand Circle, Balcony.
-The seats in the Stalls are lightly raked, and most notably from Row N onwards, but the overhang of the Dress Circle impacts the view from Row S onwards.
+The seats in the Stalls are lightly raked, and most notably from Row N onwards.

 In the Dress Circle, the view is impaired in Row H onwards by the overhang of the Grand Circle.